 MUS and the adjacent all-girl Hutchison School coordinate to offer joint academic, artistic, athletic, civic service, and leadership programs and activities.

-A full-time director of college counseling and an assistant director assist MUS seniors in the college application process with a 100 percent acceptance rate.
-The Class of 2017 was accepted to 124 different schools in 29 states and the District of Columbia.
-Ninety-six students in this class reported receiving scholarship offers totaling almost $9.7 million.
+We have a 100 percent college-acceptance rate.
+A full-time director of college counseling and two assistant directors assist students and families in the college preparation, selection, and application process.
+The Class of 2018 was accepted to 142 different schools in 34 states and the District of Columbia.

 During the last five years, our mid-range SAT I scores and ACT composite scores have been approximately 30 percent above the national average.